eelysee/telco_churn_ds_project/README.md

 What effect does total charges have on churn?
 How do differnt add-ons effect churn?
 Is costomer demographic a predictor of churn?

+Final takeaway

+Explain the cosst of churn. earlier how many people are churngin per month

+explain what the predictions and cost savings will be with reduciotn so they can know the budget for such actions need to come up with the average of monthly expenses by customer.
+-- either caluculate teh actual nuber of people churned.
+-- the average cost of money saved per month means the total of all churned -- look at that number of saved money compounded with growth over a year
+--- woudl need to add on the base of tenure zero per month - the new churn amounts if we are able to capture them all -- a good place to add some distributions possibly.
+-- when figuring out how much the budget to make changes or how much discount can be given

+We shoudl touch on reservatoin price.

+I suggest we do another study on reservatoin price to perhaps raise the cost of the dsl as it is our best feartures.
+If it does meat